Graphic Design, Illustration

 With scumbling, the brush is used lightly on the surface.
 Scumbling is a nuanced and fine technique that can be used to add a subtle layer of color to a base color or to mix two colors in a way where both colors have some defined areas and are not fully blended.
 Fuzzy or hazy areas can be created using scumbling — like animal fur, a wool coat, smoke or the surface of clouds.
 In the famous painting below we can see many areas of scumbling applied to the clouds, lake, and land surface.

 A scumbling style effect can be created using Photoshop through the use of two PS layers, with areas of uneven color, and the Gaussian Blur filter applied.
-In the Color Beats digital art project by Patryk Habryn blur and layering are used and emulate a scumbling effect:
+In the Color Beats digital art project by Patryk Habryn, blur and layering are used and emulate a scumbling effect:

-Margaret Penney is the Managing Editor of Notes on Design.
-Margaret is a teacher, designer, writer and new media artist and founder of Hello Creative Co.
+Margaret Penney is an experienced Brand Designer and Art Director as well as a teacher, designer, writer, and new media artist and founder of Hello Creative Co.
+Read more articles by Margaret.